negronjl/s3b/README.md

-   --statsd value, -D value         StatsD server to which metrics will be sent (default: "s3b") [$S3_STATSD_HOST] --prefix value, -p value         Prefix to use with the StatsD metrics [$S3_STATSD_PREFIX] --matrix value, -m value         Comma separated key value pairs of filename=size to use in the testing. [$S3_TEST_MATRIX] --help, -h                       show help --version, -v                    print the version
+   --statsd value, -D value         StatsD server to which metrics will be sent (default: "s3b") [$S3_STATSD_HOST] --prefix value, -p value         Prefix to use with the StatsD metrics [$S3_STATSD_PREFIX] --matrix value, -m value         Comma separated key value pairs of filename=size to use in the testing. [$S3_TEST_MATRIX] --matrix-dir value, -M value     Directory containing the files to be used for testing. [$S3_TEST_MATRIX_DIR] --help, -h                       show help --version, -v                    print the version

 ```